Felony Charge in Florida

 Peremptory Challenges in Felony Criminal Cases

-For any felony case NOT punishable by death or life in prison, and all misdemeanor cases, each party shall be entitled to three (3) peremptory challenges plus one (1) peremptory challenge for each alternate.
+For any felony case NOT punishable by death or life in prison and all misdemeanor cases, each party shall be entitled to three (3) peremptory challenges plus one (1) peremptory challenge for each alternate.
 In addition, the trial court has the discretion to allow additional peremptory challenges when appropriate.
 See, Fla.
 R. Crim.
 P. 3.350.

-For any felony punishable by Death or Life in Prison, each party shall be entitled to ten (10) peremptory challenges, plus one (1) peremptory challenge for each alternate juror.
-The trial court has the discretion to allow additional peremptory challenges when appropriate as explained in Fla.
+For any felony punishable by Death or Life in Prison, each party shall be entitled to ten (10) peremptory challenges plus one (1) peremptory challenge for each alternate juror.
+The trial court can allow additional peremptory challenges when appropriate, as explained in Fla.
 R. Crim.
 P. 3.350.

 Challenges for Cause in Felony Criminal Cases